hannalaguilar/sentiment-analysis-rag/README.md

-# Sentiment Classification with RAG and Ollama (Gemma3)
+# Sentiment Classification with RAG using Gemma3 (Ollama)

 This project implements sentiment classification for a movie review system using a **Retrieval-Augmented Generation (RAG)** approach.
 It combines semantic embeddings, vector search with FAISS, and language generation using the `gemma3` model served via **Ollama**.